 your friends and family

 your children's schools

 suitable healthcare services

-support services to help you maintain your tenancy (this could include a jobcentre or training programme if you are out of work, or counselling services to help you tackle any problems you may have)
+support services to help you maintain your tenancy, for example, counselling services to help you tackle any problems you may have

-You may be offered a permanent tenancy with the council or a housing association, normally a Scottish secure tenancy (SST).
-Scottish secure tenants have many rights and can normally stay in their homes indefinitely, provided they stick to the conditions of their tenancy agreement.
+Scottish secure tenants have many rights and can normally stay in their homes indefinitely, provided they keep to the conditions of their tenancy agreement.

-You may be offered a short Scottish secure tenancy (SSST), with fewer rights if:
+You might be offered a short Scottish secure tenancy with fewer rights if:

 you or someone in your household has been evicted for antisocial behaviour in the last three years, or